Essential Compliance Glossary

 Federal Regulations

 What are Federal regulations?
 Federal regulations are rules created by government agencies to enforce and interpret laws passed by Congress.
 These regulations affect individuals, businesses, and organizations and can cover a wide range of topics, including health, safety, environment, finance, and more.
-Federal regulations are designed to ensure compliance with federal laws and promote public...
+They are designed to ensure compliance with federal laws and promote public interest....

 FedRAMP